mai-thao/mai-thao/README.md

 # Hello! 👋 I'm Mai
 ### I am a Software Engineer.

-This is my portfolio where I store my personal coding projects.
+This is my portfolio where I store my personal coding projects and scripts.

 ## 💬 About Me
 I am a detail-oriented backend software engineer with over 4 years of experience building scalable microservices, optimizing system performances, and delivering high-impact solutions.
 I am skilled in designing robust APIs, automating CI/CD pipelines, and collaborating cross-functionally to ensure reliability and efficiency.
 It's great to virtually meet!